When you create a document with figures and tables in Word, are you writing it like this?

 The Insert Table of Figures function can be used to create a table of contents for figures and tables.

-In this article we inserted a figure number.
+In this article, we have inserted a figure number.
 The same procedure can also be used to insert table numbers and equation numbers.
-Also, when you use the cross reference function of a figure number, it is not simply inserted as a string, but is also a hyperlink, so you can jump to the referenced figure or table when you output it as a PDF.
+Moreover, when you use the cross-reference function of a figure number, it’s not merely inserted as a string.
+Still, it is also a hyperlink, so you can jump to the referenced figure or table when you output it as a PDF.

-In addition, when items are added in the middle of the document and their numbers are changed, they are also changed accordingly, thus preventing omissions when changes are made.
+Furthermore, when items are inserted in the middle of the document, and their numbers change, these are updated accordingly, helping prevent omissions when modifications are made.